 Know Your Audience:

 First of all, you should understand what kinds of games your customers will engage with?.
-If your customer base is a mix of demographics, you’ll need to create a game that has a broad-based appeal.
+If your customer base is a mix of demographics, you will need to create a game that has a broad-based appeal.
 And has the flexibility to create challenges to target subsets of customers.
 You can also look at your competitors with similar audiences to see how they engage your customers.

 Become a Storyteller:

-Just like any good movie, book, or TV show, the game should include a story plot.
+Like any good movie, book, or TV show, the game should include a story plot.
 Without a plot, there is nothing that needs to get done.
 Plus, players are more likely to become engaged in a game that includes a good plot.
 Always keep in mind that the story should involve the company’s brand and be a part of the marketing both online and offline.

 Do you know that the consumer screen time on mobile has surpassed desktop?.
 Because consumers check their phones frequently for news, Facebook updates, email, and more.
 Therefore, it makes sense for brands to be able to engage with the game whenever they want.
-The game should be available in app form, whether it is integrated into one that already exists or a new one is created.
+The game should be available in app form, whether integrated into one that already exists or a new one is created.

 Make It Social: